TQsoft-GmbH/prokob-taskboard-kanbanboard/README.md

 # Protoype TaskBoard & KanbanBoard

-This application is a Demo / Protoype version that was built as part of [ProKoB](http://www.prokob.info/).
+This application is a demo / protoype version that was built as part of [ProKoB](http://www.prokob.info/).

-It consists of a simpliefied Back-End with a REST Interface for 2 Front-Ends.
-The TaskBoard and the KanbanBoard.
-The TaskBoard is meant as a tool to support an agile development process by distilling multiple sources of Todos or Task management system (e.g. from  project management tools).
-To Quickly see what tasks are queeud up and to decide which ones to plan for a day while allowing other users to see what someone is currently working on or what is next on their list.
+It consists of a simpliefied Back-End with a REST interface for 2 front-ends.
+The myTaskBoard and the KanbanBoard.
+The myTaskBoard is meant as a tool to support an agile development process by distilling multiple sources of Todos or Task management system (e.g. from  project management tools).
+To quickly see what tasks are queued up and to decide which ones to plan for a day while allowing other users to see what someone is currently working on or what is next on their list.

 The KanbanBoard then *recycles* that information to display a color coded overview about open / ongoing and finished tasks within the development process.